ThiagoBarradas/serilog-sinks-influxdb/README.md

 $ dotnet add package Serilog.Sinks.InfluxDB.Syslog
 ```

-If running locally for development purpose, you can use *docker-compose-v2.yml* (or *docker-compose.yml* for v1) at root of this repository and adapt volumes if needed
+If running locally for development purpose, you can use *docker-compose-v2.yml* at root of this repository and adapt volumes if needed
 ```
 $ docker-compose -f docker-compose-v2.yml up -d
 ```